 The VRP literature has often been criticized for being based on idealized assumptions that render the proposed models inadequate for real life applications.
-In particular, there has been a strict separation of node routing and arc routing problems in the literature until 2004.
-In [31] Prins and Bouchenoua proposed the Node, Edge, and Arc Routing Problem (NEARP).

-They argued that there are real-life applications that can neither be adequately modeled as pure arc routing problems, nor as pure node routing problems.
+With only a few exceptions, there has been a strict separation of node routing and arc routing problems in the literature.
+In [34] Prins and Bouchenoua argued that there are real-life applications that can neither be adequately modeled as pure arc routing problems, nor as pure node routing problems.